sapiensoup/sapiensoup.com/_posts/2016-11-03-what-zika-is-and-how-to-avoid-it.md

 In August 2016 the FDA put forward the recommendation that all blood donations should be tested for the Zika virus, but this is an expensive recommendation.

-Testing for Zika&nbsp;(with real time RT-PCR) can cost up to $500 per test in the USA, while a clinic in London offers this test for £383.
+Testing for Zika (with real time RT-PCR) can cost up to $500 per test in the USA, while a clinic in London offers this test for £383.
 In Austria you can get tested at the "[Referenzzentrale für Arboviren an der Virologie der Medizinischen Universität Wien](http://www.virologie.meduniwien.ac.at/wissenschaft-forschung/referenzlabor/)".

 ## Checklist for family-planners